domRiddle/ASF/Configuration.md

 2 | RejectInvalidTrades | Will cause ASF to reject (instead of ignoring) invalid trade offers 4 | RejectInvalidGroupInvites | Will cause ASF to reject (instead of ignoring) invalid group invites

 Please notice that this property is `flags` field, therefore it's possible to choose any combination of available values.
 Check out **[flags mapping](https://github.com/JustArchi/ArchiSteamFarm/wiki/Configuration#json-mapping)** if you'd like to learn more.
-Not enabling any of flags results in `None` option, and that choice is invalid by itself.
+Not enabling any of flags results in `None` option.

 In general you want to modify this property if you expect from ASF to do certain amount of automation related to invalid activity, as it'd be expected from a bot account, but not a primary account used in ASF.
 Therefore, changing this property makes sense mainly for alt accounts, although you're free to use it for main accounts too.